 What should I do if the hair is too long?
 Remember, your hair should be no less than a quarter of an inch long.
 If it’s too long, Sofia suggests giving it a trim, “make sure you leave about 1 cm of growth though, to make sure the wax can pick the hairs up”.
 If you’re not confident trimming it yourself (it can be trickier than you think), your therapist can do this for you before your wax.
 If I resorted back to shaving during lockdown, will my first wax hurt more?
 You’re not alone in worrying about the pain…Read more

 They say absence makes the heart grow fonder and, when it comes to your hairdresser, that couldn’t be more true – me and my 3-inch roots will tell you that for free.
-With hair salons reopening on 4th July (yep, officially, so get booking) we’re taking a look at what your hair appointment will look like post-lockdown, PPE and all.
+With hair salons reopening on 12th April in England (yep, so get booking) we’re taking a look at what your hair appointment will look like post-lockdown, PPE and all.

 By Beth Ludolf

 Increased hygiene measures

 This one is pretty obvious.
 You’ll be expected to wash your hands upon arrival and before leaving your appointment.
 Salons will be allowing extra time during every appointment to thoroughly clean the area – chairs, basins, everything.
 If you feel unwell (or have been recently), you’ll need to stay at home and reschedule your appointment.

 Hoping for a walk-in appointment?
 Think again.
 Booking is key to help the salons regulate their customers.
 When you get to your appointment, waiting areas will be closed (to limit the number of people in the salon), so arriving early is a no-go.
 You may even be asked to wait outside until your hairdresser calls you in while reception areas could also be fitted with screens.